-Digital Nomads: Leading the Shift to Remote and Distributed Work
+Digital Nomads: Leading Remote Work

 Who are digital nomads and what is their outlook?
 In this State of Independence Research Brief, we explore this increasingly important trend as well as the reasons for the growing popularity of digital nomadism.